gottacatchenall/ms_sampling_effort/manuscript.md

 # Introduction

-Understanding how different species interact is both a fundamental question of community ecology but also an increasing imperative to mitigate the consequences of human activity on biodiversity [@Makiola2020KeyQue; @Jordano2016ChaEco] and to predict potential spillover of zoonotic disease [@Becker2021OptPre].
+Understanding which and how species interact is both a fundamental question of community ecology but also an increasing imperative to mitigate the consequences of human activity on biodiversity [@Makiola2020KeyQue; @Jordano2016ChaEco] and to predict potential spillover of zoonotic disease [@Becker2021OptPre].
 Over the